+The original glass plate is available for inspection if necessary in the Archives Center.
 A limited number of fragile glass negatives and positives in the collection can be viewed directly in the Archives Center by prior appointment.

 Collection items available for reproduction, but the Archives Center makes no guarantees concerning copyright restrictions.
 Other intellectual property rights may apply.
 Archives Center cost-recovery and use fees may apply when requesting reproductions.